-Editor’s Pick: Three sandals that will get you through the rest of summer
+Editor’s pick: Three sandals that will get you through the rest of summer

 Birkenstock Gizeh

 Yes, every mom in Park Slope owns a pair.
 But so do Australian beach glamazons, L.A. bohemians, and Colorado adventurers.
 There’s a reason Gizehs have become ubiquitous.
 They come in enough colors, fabrics, and styles to ensure a dose of originality.
-(What to you want: bright colors; a little shimmer; patterns; a leather with built-in patina?)
+(What do you want: bright colors; a little shimmer; patterns; a leather with built-in patina?)
 It’s easy to dress them up or down, depending on the occasion.
 And they’re Birkenstocks, so they’re comfortable and durable.
 (I’ve had mine for five years.)
-There’s none of the toe rub or thwack-thwack that you get from flip flops: These are sandals that can go on a proper hike—and then out to dinner afterward. —Amy Farley, Senior Editor
+There’s none of the toe rub or thwack-thwack that you get from flip-flops: These are sandals that can go on a proper hike—and then out to dinner afterward. —Amy Farley, senior editor

 Hari Mari Meadows

 If you ever went through a Rainbow sandal phase, then you know the sheer determination (and blood) it takes to endure the break-in period of a nice pair of durable leather sandals.
 Well, no more.
-The Hari Mari Meadows is a buttery smooth, easy-wearing pair of low-profile flip flops that require no break-in time at all.
-That means no more blisters and bleeding feet when you wear them straight out of the box—or when it’s been awhile since you last wore sandals.
-The water-ready Nubuck leather is soft and the memory-foam footbed makes for a flip flop that you can wear for eight hours straight (if that’s ever necessary).
+The Hari Mari Meadows is a buttery smooth, easy-wearing pair of low-profile flip-flops that require no break-in time at all.
+That means no more blisters and bleeding feet when you wear them straight out of the box—or when it’s been a while since you last wore sandals.
+The water-ready Nubuck leather is soft and the memory-foam footbed makes for a flip-flop that you can wear for eight hours straight (if that’s ever necessary).
 And if you’re looking for that classic Rainbow sandal look, you can’t go wrong with the rich tobacco-colored leather.
-I’ve had mine for two years and I can honestly say that they look even better than they did when I first got them.
-The leather creates its own patina and the footbed forms perfectly to your foot’s shape. – Lauren Steele, commerce editor
+I’ve had mine for two years, and I can honestly say that they look even better than they did when I first got them.
+The leather creates its own patina, and the footbed forms perfectly to your foot’s shape. —Lauren Steele, commerce editor

 Teva Hurricane Drift & Hurricane XLT2

 I stumbled upon my first pair of Tevas last summer when cool girl brand Outdoor Voices released a playful collection of Hurricane XLT2s in their signature bright colorways.
 While originally made for hiking in rain or shine, these thick-treaded wonders are just as perfect for sweaty summer trekking on the hot, rock-hard pavement of New York City.
-The adjustable straps make them instantly comfortable (no blisters here), while the non-slip treads are so springy, your feet feel great even after a full day of walking.
+The adjustable straps make them instantly comfortable (no blisters here), while the nonslip treads are so springy, your feet feel great even after a full day of walking.
 Yes, they’re ugly—but that’s the point.
 Like ugly sneakers, these sandals are here to make a statement about “trendiness” and comfort.
 To avoid looking like a middle-aged dad, opt for the bright white or the neutral sesame.
-Or go bright and try the Hurricane Drift, and EVA version that costs half as much, and comes in delightfully bright colors.
-I smile every time I slip my marigold pair on.—Lara Sorokanich, associate editor
+Or go bright and try the Hurricane Drift, an EVA version that costs half as much and comes in delightfully bright colors.
+I smile every time I slip my marigold pair on. —Lara Sorokanich, associate editor

 Looking for more recommendations?
 Check out our other handpicked suggestions.

-- Missing your bootcamp workout class?
-Meet the sleek setup that brings the sweatiest HIIT workouts into your space.
+- Missing your boot camp workout class?
+Meet the sleek setup that brings the sweatiest HIIT workouts into your space

 - Meet the women who built the Sephora of clean beauty